gtrak/betamore/lesson.markdown

 See _recursion_.

 # Iteration
 * Equivalent to recursion, except you manage the stack yourself (if needed)
-* Out of the box, just like tail recursion.
+* Out of the box, just like a non-stack-consuming tail recursion.
+* Loops

 A function that iterates across a passed in list, returning a new list with only the elements that match a passed in condition (predicate).

     public static List filter(IFn<Boolean> pred, List list){
         List out = new ArrayList();